Wednesday, 21 December 2022

 Kanthasamy, her husband, who was feeding the fodder mixed in water kept in a trough to the cattle by stirring it with his hands, did not pay attention to her rants.

 “This guy will learn a lesson if only he gets beaten elsewhere.
-Till then let him ogle like this.
-If not anyone now, someone in near future will definitely take his eye balls out.
-I don’t know I get terribly uneasy when a man stares at me.
+Till then, let him ogle like this.
+If not anyone now, someone in the near future will definitely take his eyeballs out.
+I don’t know; I get terribly uneasy when a man stares at me.
 I am not such a woman who debauches blatantly right in front of her husband.
-It is such a lowly birth which deserves slaps with slippers.
-Isn’t it?” she nudged her jaws against her shoulder in contempt.
-She looked at the opposite house sternly, threw a frowning stare at her husband and pulled her sari to cover her breasts which were already fully covered.
+It is such a lowly birth that it deserves slaps with slippers.
+Isn’t it?”
+She nudged her jaws against her shoulder in contempt.
+She looked at the opposite house sternly, threw a frowning stare at her husband, and pulled her sari to cover her breasts, which were already fully covered.

-“Listen to me…yaa…that man is staring like this piercingly giving a damn that you are sitting here.
+“Listen to me… yaaa… That man is staring like this piercingly, giving a damn that you are sitting here.
 If you don’t chastise him now, you don’t know what he would do after this.
 It seems he won’t even hesitate to hold my hands to pull towards him.
 Will he dare to do that?
 I will beat him black and blue with the broom.
 Won’t I?”

 “I have been telling you something, seeking your attention.
 But you keep feeding them as if you are destined only to do that.
 Don’t you?
 If you throw back a stare at him as if to ask that idiot why he was looking this way, he will run away from there, for sure.
 Won’t he?
 But you prefer sitting idly rather than rebuking him.
 Don’t you?”

-“Does he think of me that I am a cow on heat?
+“Does he think of me as a cow on heat?
 See him there…still standing without even moving an inch aside.
 If he has guts, let him come to me.
-Only then he will understand who I am.
-Actually my reputation of not getting into any brawl won’t be any help in this case.
+Only then will he understand who I am.
+Actually, my reputation of not getting into any brawls won’t be any help in this case.
 I won’t leave such men just like that.
 I will pour cow dung water on his head and spit on his face.
 Won’t I?”

 He came inside the house carrying as much corn stover as his hands could hold, carrying them against his body.

 “You are also existing here, shamelessly, as a man.
 Aren’t you?
-That man is staring at me as if he was standing there after he had swallowed a crow bar.
-But you seem dumb struck that you don’t like to question him why he is doing that.
+That man is staring at me as if he were standing there after he had swallowed a crowbar.
+But you seem dumbstruck that you don’t like to question him about why he is doing that.
 He won’t swallow you by mixing you with jaggery.
 Will he?
-If it was some other man, he wouldn’t be quiet like you?”
+If it were some other man, he wouldn’t be quiet like you?”

-She kept the bundles near the stove, scrubbed her cloths once, and made sure that no dust was sticking to her saree, clock on breasts and blouse.
+She kept the bundles near the stove, scrubbed her clothes once, and made sure that no dust was sticking to her saree, clock on breasts, and blouse.

 “Since it was me, the matter has ended up with this.
 If it had been any other woman, she wouldn’t have remained quiet like me for this long.
 She would have jumped out of this entrance long ago.
-But man like you will never understand my importance” She came out, sat again with her legs folded and started breaking the stover again.
+But men like you will never understand my importance.”
+She came out, sat again with her legs folded, and started breaking the stover again.

 “Doesn’t he have any relatives?
-He has been all alone ever since he had come here.
-I haven’t seen him visiting his native place” she told him.
+He has been all alone ever since he came here.
+I haven’t seen him visiting his native place,” she told him.

 Her husband’s concentration was still on the haystack.

 “If he could stare at a woman who did nothing other than minding her own business at home, what would he do with women who are roaming carefree out there?
-Had I been like them, what else all he could have done with me?
-Chee…only pus flows in his body…not blood”.
-With a contortion in her face, she pouted her lips, and threw away the bundles of corn stover on the floor.
+Had I been like them, what else could he have done with me?
+Chee…only pus flows in his body…not blood.”
+With a contortion in her face, she pouted her lips and threw away the bundles of corn stover on the floor.

 After shaking out the hay, he lifted the tilted bamboo fence and fastened it straight.

-“Who’s afraid of Gods these days?
-Everyone enjoys their time as long they are alive, giving a damn to what others in the village say about them.
+“Who’s afraid of gods these days?
+Everyone enjoys their time as long as they are alive, giving a damn to what others in the village say about them.
 Once a girl attains puberty, no girl will be allowed to step out of the door in my home.
 As I was brought up that way, I stand clean.
 I am not like others.
-Oh…good heaven…how could they go astray, betraying their Thali ?”
+Oh…good heavens… How could they go astray, betraying their Thali?”

 She feigned a shudder with an expression of contempt, animating the parts of her body.

-“How dare they could play around without being questioned?”
+“How dare they play around without being questioned?”

 When she was bringing another bundle of corn stover, she saw through the gap of doors that someone was standing on the street and calling them out.
 Her happiness knew no bounds.